1cYinfinity/WannaCry-2.0-Supreme-Infiltration/README.md

-# WannaCry-2.0-Supreme-Infiltration

-🔥 WannaCry 2.0 Supreme Infiltration 🔥
+🔥 WannaCry 2.0 Supreme Infiltration by 1cYinfinity 🔥

 🌌 Unleash chaos with the most powerful ransomware ever created!